leeoniya/uFuzzy/README.md

 uFuzzy works in 3 phases:

 1. **Filter** - This filters the full `haystack` with a fast RegExp compiled from your `needle` without doing any extra ops.
 It returns an array of matched indices in original order.
-2. **Rank** - This tallies more detailed `stats` about the filtered matches, such as start offsets, density, prefix/suffix counters, etc. It also gathers substring match positions for range highlighting.
-To do all this it re-compiles the `needle` into two additional, more-expensive RegExps that can partition the filtered matches.
+2. **Info** - This collects more detailed stats about the filtered matches, such as start offsets, fuzz level, prefix/suffix counters, etc. It also gathers substring match positions for range highlighting.
+To do all this it re-compiles the `needle` into two more-expensive RegExps that can partition each of the filtered matches.
 Therefore, it should be run on a reduced subset of the haystack, usually returned by the filter phase.
-The [uFuzzy demo](https://leeoniya.github.io/uFuzzy/demos/compare.html?libs=uFuzzy) is gated at <= 1,000 filtered items, before moving ahead this ranking/stats phase.
+The [uFuzzy demo](https://leeoniya.github.io/uFuzzy/demos/compare.html?libs=uFuzzy) is gated at <= 1,000 filtered items, before moving ahead this Info phase.
-3. **Sort** - This runs as part of, and at end of the Rank phase.
-It does a final `Array.sort()` that actually puts the items in desired order by utilizing the `stats` object gathered in the Rank phase.
-A custom sorting function can be provided via an option: `{sort: (stats, haystack, needle) => {stats, order: [...idxs]}}`.
+3. **Sort** - This does a final `Array.sort()` that determines the desired order by utilizing the `info` object returned from the previous phase.
+A custom sorting function can be provided via an option: `{sort: (info, haystack, needle) => {stats, order: [...idxs]}}`.

 ```js
 let haystack = [